You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 3. Press d.

-Your session continues running in the background.
-Close your terminal window; the session persists.
+Your session keeps running in the background.
+Even if you close your terminal window, the session persists.

 Listing Sessions